unisport/sample/README.md

-Write a simple python webservice that returns the objects in data.json
+Write a simple python webservice that returns the objects in data.json as json objects.

 **/products/**